IronForgedClan/IronForgedBot/API.md

 Perms are defined in code at `api/permissions.py`.
 To add a new perm, add it to both the `PERM` enum and the `KNOWN_PERMS` table in this doc, then redeploy.

+## Rate limiting

+When a request exceeds a limit, we raise `HTTPException(429)` which flows through the standard error handler -> audit middleware -> `api_audit` row.
+The 429 response uses the standard error envelope (`code: "rate_limited"`) and includes a `Retry-After` header giving the seconds until the current minute window ends.

 ## Audit log

 Every API request writes one row to the `api_audit` table.
 Fields captured: